GrandLuxuryGroup/GLH.RecruitmentTests/Test.Engineer.md

 **Language and Technology**

 PHP  or/and  JavaScript should be used for this task.

 Think about the type of design you would like to do at Grand Luxury and choose an appropriate design, framework and technologies.

-You will have to explain your choices.
+You will have to explain your choice.

 **Task requirements**
 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.